foreverphoenix/the-phoenix-flavour/content/docs/11-appendix/03-changelog.md

 #### Customisation

 - **New Music:** Added this new section with five new music mods and a merged patch.

 ## Release 3.2.3

+Maintenance update.

+#### Mod Installation

+- **8.1:** Updated download instructions for Frozen Electrocuted Combustion (file update).
+- **10.1:** Updated FOMOD instructions for EVT Alternate Branch Textures (file update).
+- **37.1:** Updated download instructions for Audio Overhaul for Skyrim, removed instructions to download the EBT Patch (now integrated into the CRP).
+- **37.1:** Removed instructions to delete the SKSE folder (no longer preset) and added instructions to delete the modgroups file for Audio Overhaul for Skyrim.

+## Release 3.2.3